 Satisfactory Academic Progress (SAP) is based on three components: completion rate, time frame and grade point average (GPA).
-Details follow here:

-1. Completion Rate
+Completion Rate

-A student must complete 67% of all hours attempted for financial aid eligibility.
+A student must complete 67% of all hour attempted for financial aid eligibility.
 This is determined by dividing the hours attempted by the hours earned.
 Only hours that count toward the student's current program should be counted as both attempted and earned hours.
 Attempted hours will include grades of F, NC, I, and W. Yet, these grades will NOT count as earned hours.
-Additional guidelines are as follows:

-- o Repeating courses will add to the total number of attempted hours but will only count once as earned hours. - o Repeated courses will be funded only one time.
+- Repeating courses will add to the total number of attempted hours but will only count once as earned hours. - Repeated courses will be funded only one time.

-2. Timeframe
+Timeframe

-A student can only receive financial aid for a maximum of 1.5 times the total credit hours required for his/her degree program, as measured in credit hours.
-For any major that requires 120 credit hours for graduation this equals a maximum of 180 hours that can be attempted.
+Students can only receive financial aid for a maximum of 1.5 times the total credit hours required for their degree program, as measured in credit hours.
+For any major that requires 120 credit hours for graduation, this equals a maximum of 180 hours that can be attempted.
 For any majors requiring more than 120 hours, the maximum allowed will be calculated accordingly.
 Any hours attempted, but not completed, will count.
-Additionally,

-- o Transfer credit hours which transfer into the current degree program must be included in the maximum (e.g., 180, for a 120-hour program). - o Repeated courses, failed courses, and withdrawals will also count towards the maximum. - o An appeal must be submitted by any student who has exceeded the maximum timeframe allowed due to transfer hours or change of major.
-Student Financial Services will review the credits attempted that apply towards the student's program of study in order to determine future financial aid eligibility.
-An academic plan signed by the vice president of academic affairs will be required.
+- Transfer credit hours which transfer into the current degree program must be included in the maximum (e.g., 180, for a 120-hour program). - Repeated courses, failed courses, and withdrawals will also count towards the maximum. - An appeal must be submitted by any student who has exceeded the maximum timeframe allowed due to transfer hours or change of major.
+Student Financial Services will review the

-o If a student changes majors and/or degrees, the satisfactory academic progress time frame for financial aid eligibility will be re-evaluated on a case-by-case basis through the appeal process.
+- credits attempted that apply towards the student's program of study in order to determine future financial aid eligibility.
+An academic plan signed by the vice president of academic affairs will be required. - If a student changes majors and/or degrees, the satisfactory academic progress time frame for financial aid eligibility will be re-evaluated on a case-by-case basis through the appeal process.

-3. Grade Point Average (GPA)
+Grade Point Average (GPA)